dbreyfogle/conv-net/README.md

 # dog-or-cat
 Distinguishing between images of dogs and cats using a convolutional neural network.
+This model achieves 87% accuracy on the validation set.

-Examples with pictures of my friend's dog Tesla and a couple random images of cats:
+Here are a few examples with my friend's dog Tesla and a couple random images of cats:

 ![alt text](datasets/example_set/examples/tesla_4.jpg)
 Dog with probability 0.99901474